israellevin/marmalade/README.md

 TODO: We don't have quota's set on the Firecracker configuration.

 The root filesystem of the Firecracker microVM is based on the [minimal Alpine linux docker image](https://hub.docker.com/_/alpine/), with a local init script that sets up the network and requests redis credentials on port `1234` and a tgz file on port `2468` from its host.
-Once the streams are received, the init script extracts the generator to a tmpfs, along with a file containing the credentials, and runs the first executable file in the directory.
+Once the streams are received, the init script extracts the generator to a tmpfs, along with a file containing the credentials, and runs all the executable files it finds in the directory, one by one, in alphabetical order (stopping if any executable exits with a non-zero return code).
 The generator runs as root on the virtual machine, and the only external access it has is to the Redis port on the host machine.

 TODO: We should probably move to Firecracker snapshots of the machine to save some overhead, instead of booting a new machine every time.